 Elevation gain: 4200 metres (13,800 feet)

-Tajumulco is Central America’s tallest mountain, sitting at 4200 metres (13,800 feet) and a great volcano hike in Guatemala.
-Thankfully, reaching the summit is easier than it sounds, as the starting point is a way up in elevation.
-In fact, the total elevation gain is only 1,100 metres (3,600 feet).
-A LOT less than the Acatenango hike.
+Thankfully, reaching the summit is easier than it sounds, as the total elevation gain is ‘only’ 1,100 metres (3,600 feet)—a lot less than the Acatenango hike.

-There are two options for climbing the Tajumulco volcano – you can summit it in one day or opt to camp overnight and head to the summit for sunrise.
-I did the latter, and wow – it was magnificent.
-There was something so magical about standing on the highest point in Central America and watching the sun rise.
+I did the latter, and wow—it was magnificent.
+There was something magical about standing on the highest point in Central America and watching the sunrise.

 The hike itself isn’t too bad.
-It’s quite steep at times but a fairly consistent climb up to the base camp.
+It’s pretty steep at times, but it is a fairly consistent climb up to the base camp, which takes about four hours.
 This was some of the most breathtaking scenery I’ve ever seen.
-From base camp, you’ll need to scramble up some rocks to reach the summit.
-I didn’t find this too difficult, even in the pitch black.

 From the summit, you can see both Guatemala and Mexico.
 It felt like we were on top of the world.
 It truly is a spectacular hike.